-- The impact of COVID-19 on our business, operating results, cash flows, year-over-year performance and/or financial condition is significant and uncertain, and the impact could be material and adverse; - The impact of COVID-19 and the related testing and vaccination may result in us not being able to accurately forecast health care and other benefit costs, and we are uncertain whether future health care and other benefits costs could exceed our projections; - We may not be able to execute our opportunistic buying strategy; - Consumer confidence and spending may be reduced in light of factors beyond our control and our financial results may suffer; - Competition may increase in our segment of the retail market, which could put negative pressure on our results of operations and financial condition; - Identification of potential store locations and lease negotiations may not keep pace with our growth strategy;

-- We are a "brick and mortar only" retailer.
+- The impact of COVID-19 on our business, operating results, cash flows, year-over-year performance and/or financial condition is significant and uncertain, and the impact could be material and adverse; - Vaccine mandates and other governmental regulations relating to the ongoing COVID-19 pandemic could have a material adverse impact on our business, financial conditions, results of operations, and prospects; - The impact of COVID-19 and the related testing and vaccination may result in us not being able to accurately forecast health care and other benefit costs, and we are uncertain whether future health care and other benefit costs could exceed our projections; - We may not be able to execute our opportunistic buying strategy; - Consumer confidence and spending may be reduced in light of factors beyond our control and our financial results may suffer; - Competition may increase in our segment of the retail market, which could put negative pressure on our results of operations and financial condition; - Identification of potential store locations and lease negotiations may not keep pace with our growth strategy; - We are a "brick and mortar only" retailer.
 Our lack of an online shopping option may mean that we face challenges to grow and retain customers.
 Our customers, including our loyalty program members, may determine to shop at other stores or through web-enabled services and therefore not be as likely to shop at our stores; - We may not be able to develop and operate our multiple distribution centers in an efficient or effective manner and that could mean that we do not have sufficient inventory in our store locations.
 The loss or disruption of one or more of our distribution centers or disruption of our supply chain or third-party shipping carriers could also make it difficult for us to timely receive or distribute goods to our stores; - External economic pressures over which we have no or limited control, including inflation, occupancy costs, and transportation costs may reduce our profitability; - Inventory management and/or shrinkage or the loss or theft of inventory can result in material negative impacts on our results of operations; - We need to be able to hire and retain the right people to run our stores and our distribution centers.
 We also need to hire and retain managerial personnel, a merchant team and executive officers.
 If we are not effective in these areas, our results may suffer; and - Comparable store sales and results of operations have fluctuated in the past and may do so again in the future.